League of Legends: Wild Rift: Reception

 League of Legends: Wild Rift was well received by video game critics.
 On the review aggregator website Metacritic, the game received a score of 89 out of 100 based on 7 reviews.
 Cass Marshall, from Polygon, said Wild Rift provides "a great alternative for those intimidated by the PC version of League".
 Jordan Minor from PCMag gave Wild Rift 4 out of 5 stars and called it "a surprisingly capable mobile edition" of League of Legends.
 The editor praised the art style of the game and also its capacity to function on weak hardware devices.
 The Washington Post's Shannon Liao said the game was "a much more beginner-friendly" than League of Legends, but felt that its tutorial could be more comprehensive.
 Andrew Webster with The Verge wrote that despite the complexity of League of Legends's gameplay, Wild Rift, in contrast, "does an excellent job of easing in new players by explaining the basics in simple terms".

 Regarding game control, while the touchscreen controls used for attacks were praised as "perfectly playable" and "intuitive", the virtual joystick utilized for movement was described as "serviceable, but like all virtual joysticks, it can be unresponsive at times".
 Still about it, Minor wrote that command "don't always keep up with the action".

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated League of Legends: Wild Rift for Mobile Game of the Year.
+It won the "Innovation" award at the Apple Design Awards in 2021.